ehinium/Asus-ROG-Strix-G15-G512LV-OpenCore/README.md

  - Trackpad (Thanks to <a href="https://github.com/ClefairyBlame">ClefairyBlame</a>)
  - 144hz display
  - Handoff
- etc
+ - etc

  Whats does NOT work:
  - Airdrop (due to bluetooth limited support)
  - HDMI Audio

  Credits:
- - Thanks to <a href="https://github.com/dkoluris">Dennis Koluris</a> for fixing power managment.
+ - Thanks to <a href="https://github.com/dkoluris">Dennis Koluris</a> for power managment fix.